BidyutMazumdar/GDSN-X-Decision-Intelligence-System/README.md

 ---

-## Status
+## System Status
-This system is under **active development**, with continuous improvements in modeling, accuracy, and analytical depth.
+GDSN-X™ is under **active development**, with continuous enhancements in modeling precision, analytical depth, and system capabilities.

 ---